Bio

 In mid 2023 we became the custodians of 30 acres of land in Hakalau, Big Island, Hawaii.
 We are LOVING Hawaii!
 The people and the food are incredible!

-I remember my late teens, living in Scarborough and how I fed my thirst for knowledge by devouring books on medicinal herbs and beneficial insects.
-Margeret Roberts’s books on the healing properties of various herbs and their growing characteristics and requirements was my bible……..and I remember the joy I took in collecting and growing as many as I could.
+I remember my late teens, living in Scarborough and how I fed my thirst for knowledge by devouring books on medicinal herbs, companion planting and beneficial insects.
+Margeret Roberts’s books on the healing properties of various herbs and their growing characteristics and requirements was my bible……..and I remember the joy I took in collecting and growing each herb.

 All my life, wherever I’ve called home, I’ve nurtured and tended a garden of herbs, flowers, fruits and vegetables.